fi67/startPoint/README.md

 # startPoint

-#This is the start point for rock paper scissors cat
+This is the start point for rock paper scissors cat demo